simple-login/website/content/contact-us.md

 - [iOS](https://github.com/simple-login/Simple-Login-iOS/issues) page for issues related to the iOS app.
 - [Android](https://github.com/simple-login/Simple-Login-Android/issues) page for issues related to the Android app.

-New feature can be requested on our [GitHub forum](https://github.com/simple-login/app/discussions/categories/feature-requests).
+New features can be requested on our [GitHub forum](https://github.com/simple-login/app/discussions/categories/feature-requests).
 Please make sure the same feature hasn't been requested before and feel free to upvote the feature you want to support.

 For any security issues, please contact us at security@proton.ch